anumkhanit/os-ticket/README.md

 </p>

 <h1>Installing and Configuring osTicket on Azure VM</h1>
-<p>This tutorial guides you through setting up osTicket on a Windows 10 Virtual Machine (VM) in Azure.
-You'll create the VM, install necessary software, and configure osTicket for helpdesk management.</p>
+<p>This tutorial will guide you through setting up osTicket on a Windows 10 Azure Virtual Machine (VM), including installing IIS, PHP, MySQL, and the osTicket application.</p>

 <h2>Environments and Technologies to use</h2>